BitCurator/bitcurator-access-redaction/README.md

  * python3 setup.py build
  * sudo python3 setup.py install

+Note: Python 3 is required.
+Do not attempt to build or install with Python 2.x.

-(Future: Should be updated for virtualenv)
+(Future: Should be updated for virtualenv and pip package creation)

 # Running

 The redaction tool can be run from the command line as follows:

- * iredact.py /path/to/iredact-config.txt
+ * sredact.py /path/to/iredact-config.txt

-A sample iredact-config.txt file is included.
+A sample sredact-config.txt file is included.
 You should modify it as needed.

 (Future: improve config procedure)